ChiragKr04/Food-Ordering-App/README.md

 Order of user can store in local database using ROOM database

 # How to run
 Its ready to launch without doing anything.
-Just build apk and run on your smarthphones.
+Clone the repository to your android studio and just build apk and run on your smarthphones.

 # Languages Used
 Kotlin